MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 **What is `SSDT`?**

 <p align="justify">Secondary System Description Table.
 It is encoded in AML in exactly the same way as the DSDT.
-It acts as a supplement to the DSDT.
+It acts as a additional table to the DSDT.

 <p align="center"><img width="1160" alt="Screen Shot 2022-04-22 at 12 22 49 AM" src="https://user-images.githubusercontent.com/72515939/164506930-3ea0b1d6-65ed-4f05-9724-11cf51b07adf.png"></p>